josehu07/CS537-SP2021-DIS/w11/README.md

 ## P6 Overview & Tips

-Please see the P6 spec.
+P6 spec has not yet been finalized, so please expect small changes.
+Nonetheless, the CLOCK algorithm will be used so it is a good time to start making a CLOCK implementation.

 Be sure to get a user-level CLOCK algorithm working before trying anything in kernel!

 Think about the following questions:
-- What should the **initial state of pages** of a process be?
-Answer: all encrypted.
+- What should the **initial state of pages** of a process be?  **Answer: all encrypted.**
-- What happens when you **access a page**?
-Answer:
+- What happens when you **access a page**?  **Answer:**
-  - if the page is in-queue and has PTE_P set, then nothing happens, no faults
+  - if the page has `PTE_P` set, then nothing happens, no faults; the page must be in queue and in clear text
-  - if there is a fault but the page is actually in queue, this happens for a page with cleared PTE_R bit
+  - if there is a fault but the page is actually in queue, this happens for a page with cleared `PTE_R` bit
   - if there is a fault and the page cannot be found in queue, this is an encrypted page and needs to be inserted into the clock queue, possibly evicting another page
+- What **happens on `fork()`**?
+Answer: child copies the exact clock queue of its parent.
+- What **happens on `exec()`**?
+Answer: needs to be treated specially!
+Will be covered in later discussion sections.